 Falling well under the 100 dollar budget, VIZIO's SB2920-C6 is a shorter model than our Editor's Choice thus taking up less room on your wall or TV stand.
 The features are still impressive, but the lack of Dolby support isn't ideal for consumers who want to be able to utilize this advanced technology.

 *Pricing as of 7/24/18

 For most of you, you'll have stumbled upon this guide coming from Google or another source in your search for the best sound bar under 100 dollars.
-We think that this article will help refer you in the right direction with several recommended models fitting different sizes and budgets.
+We think that this buyer's guide will help refer you in the right direction with several recommended models fitting different sizes and budgets.

 There is a lot of different variables to consider before investing in a soundbar so we will cover the basics of what you need to know before buying and give you a brief overview of the aspects/components that you should keep in mind before choosing the best soundbar for your needs.

 Keep in mind, this guide took several days worth of work to research, test, compile and publish.
 Therefore, we are using a mixture of display advertising and embedded affiliate links to retail partners (which may earn us a small commission for referred purchases).

 This form of monetization helps us keep the lights on and to be able to continue to produce more great contact like this for free without any deceptive or bias recommendations ruining your consumer experience or leading you in the wrong direction (many other competing articles do this).